 Attorney Leigh Daniel has handled divorce, alimony, child custody, child support, military divorce, and other family law cases at trial and on appeal in Alabama.
-She maintains an active family law practice both at the trial and appellate level, with an emphasis in high-conflict cases, addressing issues of dividing marital assets fairly and equitably, child custody decrees and modifications, child support awards and modifications, terminating parental rights, post-minority support awards, military retirement awards and complications, alimony and support, and other issues that arise in family court cases.
+She maintains an active family law practice both at the trial and appellate level, with an emphasis on high-conflict cases, addressing issues of dividing marital assets fairly and equitably, child custody decrees and modifications, child support awards, and modifications, terminating parental rights, post-minority support awards, military retirement awards and complications, alimony and support, and other issues that arise in family court cases.

 What Is a Divorce Appeal?

 An appellant can begin the process by filing what’s called a “post-judgment motion” which asks the trial judge to reconsider his or her ruling.
-Post judgment motions must be timely filed: within 14 days for CS and JU, and 30 days for DR. That motion must be ruled on within 14 days for CS and JU cases, or 90 days for DR cases.
+Post-judgment motions must be timely filed: within 14 days for CS and JU, and 30 days for DR. That motion must be ruled on within 14 days for CS and JU cases, or 90 days for DR cases.
 If the motion is not ruled on within the specified period of time, it is denied by operation of law.
 The Appellant then must file an appeal to the Court of Civil Appeals.
 Again, there are time constraints on this as well.

-Appealing Divorce Settlement in Alabama
+Appealing a Divorce Settlement in Alabama

-Once the appeal is filed, a transcript is ordered, and the record on appeal has been filed with the Court of Civil Appeals, the Appellate Attorney must submit a brief to the Court.
+Once the divorce appeal is filed, a transcript is ordered, and the record on appeal has been filed with the Court of Civil Appeals, the Appellate Attorney must submit a brief to the Court.
 A brief is a written summary of facts and legal points that you wish the Court of Civil Appeals to consider.
 The Appellee, the opposing side, then submits a brief.
 The Appellant can file a reply brief to the Appellee’s brief.

 This can be a very lengthy process.
 The Court of Civil Appeals may take several weeks to months to issue an opinion on the case.
-All appeals from every county in Alabama in JU, CS, and DR cases go to the Court of Civil Appeals in Montgomery.
+All divorce appeals from every county in Alabama in JU, CS, and DR cases go to the Court of Civil Appeals in Montgomery.
 This is not a new trial, but simply a review of the trial court’s order.
-The Appellate courts will presume that the trial court judge’s findings of fact were correct unless the Appellant can show that the findings rose to the level of an abuse of discretion, what you’ll often see termed “plainly and palpably wrong”.
+The Appellate courts will presume that the trial court judge’s findings of fact were correct unless the Appellant can show that the findings rose to the level of an abuse of discretion, which you’ll often see termed “plainly and palpably wrong”.
 However, in determining questions of law, the Appellate Courts do not give that level of deference to the trial court, rather it will overrule and reverse an incorrect trial court ruling under de novo review.
 In some circumstances, your case could be reviewed by the Supreme Court of Alabama.

 Get Help Appealing Your Divorce With a Divorce Lawyer